 Taking care of the most vulnerable

 With an ageing population there are more older people in our communities than ever before.
-With advice for certain people who are more at risk of viruses, such as the over 70’s, to implement social distancing many may be concerned about how they can protect themselves or perhaps a loved one who falls into this group.
+With advice for certain people who are more at risk of viruses, such as the over 70’s, to take more caution, many may be concerned about how they can protect themselves or perhaps a loved one who falls into this group.

 There may also be many questions about how these people can still stay well and importantly still access the vital medication they need.